What is a flowchart?

 Visual clarity

-Possibly the most important benefit of using a flowchart is being able to visualize and understand the processes of a complex operation in a simple format.
-Many businesses that work in manufacturing, logistics, and administrative industries use flowcharts to properly plot out important sequences.
-You can also use flowcharts to help potential stakeholders easily understand the workflows that your company will employ.
+The main benefit of using flowcharts is that they allow you to understand complex operations in a simple format.
+Many businesses in manufacturing, logistics, and administration use them to plot out important sequences.
+Additionally, flowcharts can help stakeholders understand the workflows that your company employs.

 Improved communication

-A useful place to use a flowchart diagram is in meetings where your team needs to understand and communicate important processes.
-Simplifying a complex operation using flowchart symbols and definitions is an effective way to clearly communicate information that would otherwise be challenging to discuss.
+Flowcharts are useful for meetings where your team needs to understand and communicate important processes.
+By simplifying complex operations with flowchart symbols and definitions, you can clearly communicate information that would otherwise be difficult to discuss.

 Proper documentation

-Using a flowchart to plot out processes within a business is a good way to document what needs to be done.
-It’s also an excellent way to understand your company's progress in completing a task.
-Using digital flowcharts is a great way to incorporate paperless documentation into your workflow.
+Using flowcharts to plot out processes within your business is a great way to document what needs to be done.
+It also helps you understand your company's progress in completing a task.
+By using digital flowcharts, you can incorporate paperless documentation into your workflow.

 Flowcharts are used in a variety of different contexts and industries.
 It doesn’t really matter what sector you or your business operates in – a flowchart can be used to help understand processes and operations easily.